 In Table 1.2 a summary of the methods and emission factors used in the compilation of the Italian inventory is reported.
-A more detailed table describing methods and emission factors for the key categories of the national inventory for the year 2011 is reported in the National Inventory Report as an annex (ISPRA, 2013).
+A more detailed table as communicated to the European Commission in the framework of the monitoring mechanism of GHG emission inventory for the purpose of Article 4(1)(b) under the Implementing Provisions (EC, 2005) is reported in the National Inventory Report as an Annex (ISPRA, 2010).